Georgia Disability Benefits: Social Security Disability Insurance and SSI

 In Georgia, SSI recipients automatically receive Medicaid, and they may also be eligible for food stamps.

 Georgia has a number of SSA field offices that can provide application forms and assistance with SSDI or SSI claims.
-The application may be submitted through the Georgia SSA field office, over the SSA toll-free phone line (800-772-1213), or online through the SSA's website (www.ssa.gov).
-Once processed, the SSA sends the application to Georgia's Disability Adjudication Services (DAS) agency.
-A claims examiner requests your medical information from your doctors and determines whether you are disabled.
+The disability application may be submitted through the Georgia SSA field office, over the SSA toll-free phone line (800-772-1213), or online through the SSA's website (www.ssa.gov).

 The main DAS office is in Stone Mountain.
-There are satellite offices in Athens, Dalton, Savannah, and Thomasville as well.
-Here is their contact information.
+Here is the contact information for the main DAS office.

 Central Office